redmirx/Houzing/README.md

 # Getting Started with WebBrain Academy

-This project is availabe on [Create React App](https://github.com/redmirx/houzing).
+This project is availabe on github [Housing](https://github.com/redmirx/houzing).

 # Can see the DEMO